justinmeiners/efficient-programming-with-components/01_data_structures.md

 If you ask somebody to create a very complex data structure that's what you're going to get.
 You're going to get problems with node allocation.
-You are going to problems with rebalancing.
+You are going to get problems with rebalancing.
 You're going to get problem with whatever these advanced data structures do.
 These problems are going to get worse and worse.
 You're going to get a [cache miss][cache] on every step through the set.

-As our computers become faster, faster, and faster they're getting slower and slower and slower[^slower].
+As our computers become faster and faster and faster they're getting slower and slower and slower[^slower].
 Meaning that going to the main memory is very slow.
 You want to have locality of reference.
 You want all your data that you are working on in the local cache.
 If you have a huge set or map it's not going to be like that.